 In crypto trading, leverage is a powerful tool that allows traders to control larger positions with a smaller initial investment.
 Adjusting leverage can significantly impact your risk and potential reward.
-However, understanding how to use it effectively is key to maintaining a balanced trading strategy.
-This article will explain how adjusting leverage works, including examples and important considerations.
+However, on Flipster, leverage is governed by the Position Bracket System, where maximum leverage and maintenance margin requirements depend on your position size.

 How to Adjust Leverage of a Position